-In this ranking, we examine the best value colleges for an online music degree in 2016.
+In this ranking, we examine the best value colleges for an online music degree.

 There aren’t a ton of music degrees available online, and it’s not hard to understand why.
 Traditional music programs typically focus on musical performance and instrumentation, so it is much easier for students to learn when they can sing, play, and practice their lessons while they are sitting in the room with the instructor.
 That’s not to say that options aren’t available online, though!
 The list may be small, but it is also varied.
 Below you will find programs in everything from sound design and music production to music education and worship arts.
 Because the selection is limited,* we have also opted to include both undergraduate and graduate online music degrees.